groundh0g/StimDeck/docs/_posts/2023-01-24-new-site-is-live.md

 >
 > ![an early mockup of stimdeck]({{site.baseurl}}/assets/images/posts/stimdeck-mockup-2.png)
 >
-> StimDeck is a heads-up display (HUD) for Stimulus.com that allows users to view several feeds simultaneously.
+> StimDeck is a heads-up display (HUD) for [Stimulus.com](https://www.stimulus.com/ref/groundh0g) that allows users to view several feeds simultaneously.
 Due to technical constraints, stimdeck is not a web app.
 It's a desktop application that pulls the site's live content into what are basically mobile-friendly, narrow columns that can be viewed side-by-side.
+>
+> **NOTE:** StimDeck is the unofficial HUD for Simulus.com.
+This project **is not** affiliated with or endorsed by Sticker Mule, Stimulus, their subsidiaries, employees, associates, vendors, families, or pets.
+It's a simple app created by one of their users &mdash; [@groundh0g](https://www.stimulus.com/groundh0g).